 1) Fill in this application form

-2) Answer one of the following three questions.
+2) Answer the following three questions with reference to one of the options below.
 You must write a response between 750 and 1000 words.

 You must submit your completed essay to firstname.lastname@example.org before 9am on 9th November.

 1. The topic of sustainability is receiving increasing global attention, sparked by individuals as Greta Thunberg and organisations as Extinction Rebellion.
 These actions illustrate that consumer decisions play in important role in achieving the Sustainable Development Goals of the United Nations.
 However, the environmental impact of certain product choices is not always straightforward.
 A product’s ecological footprint, as defined by the Global Footprint Network, is understood as the amount of land required to produce that product.
 Based on the information in tables 1 to 3, we would like you to conduct an ecological footprint analysis of alternative consumer options to see which is more sustainable.
 Choose one of the following options: